quityQ/ML2-Project/README.md

 This is a school project to familiarize myself with different Machine Learning tools

 ## Problem description
 Dota 2 is an incredibly complex game.
-Improving is difficult, mainly since it's not immediately obvious to oneself where one needs to improve, since there are dozens of skills one might be lacking in.
+Improving is difficult, mainly since it's not immediately obvious to oneself where one needs to improve, since there are dozens of in-game skills one might be lacking in.
 I'm wondering if a LLM would be able to parse over a number of games and give some basic feedback on what you're doing good and what you need to work on.
 If so, this might be a decent tool for beginners to get feedback for their playstyle and start improving from there.